A Guide To Low Water Pressure & Water Booster Pumps

 Issues like poor performing showers and toilets that fill up slowly are signs that a water booster pump may be needed.
 However, before installing water pumps to help fix the problem, it’s always important to check that the low water pressure isn’t due to another factor like clogged or small pipes.

 A water booster pump is designed to aid water flow in systems that lack pressure.
 Typically, this is used to push water to the upper floors of tall buildings, ensuring adequate pressure on every floor.

 The water booster pump can be so powerful it can even allow you to use water from a well in your house instead of mains water supplies.

 The size, type and number of pumps that are required will vary depending on the size of the building and also the number of users.
 This is something that your pump installation company will advise you of during the survey.

 There are many types of pumps, but the most common type used in water distribution is the centrifugal pump, so we’ll focus on this.

 A centrifugal pump is operated by a motor that spins an impeller inside the pump.
 The spinning of the impeller adds velocity to the water, causing it to be pushed around the casing of the pump and through the outlet pipe.

 The spinning motion has the added function of sucking water from the inlet into the pump, ensuring a steady stream of water throughout the system.
 This process is demonstrated in the animation below.

 How to Keep Your Pump Working Efficiently?

-Since water pumps aren’t usually installed somewhere you would see them every day, they can sometimes be neglected until its too late and something breaks.
-This can be avoided by having a regular maintenence plan which will keep the system running efficiently.
+Since water pumps aren’t usually installed somewhere you would see them every day, they can sometimes be neglected until it’s too late and something breaks.
+This can be avoided by having a regular maintenance plan which will keep the system running efficiently.